 • The University of Oklahoma School of Music (Norman, OK) seeks a dedicated teacher and researcher of music theory.

-• Rank: Assistant Professor of Music – Music Theory, Tenure Track.
+• Rank: Assistant Professor of Music – Music Theory, Rank: Renewable.

 • Advise MM theses and serve on MM and doctoral (DMA and PhD) committees, as needed.

-• Teach a semester of our core undergraduate curriculum, counterpoint (upper-level undergraduate), analysis of 20th-/21st-century music, and one graduate seminar per year on a topic pertaining to the candidate's expertise.
+• Teach courses in the undergraduate core curriculum, Analysis of Tonal Music (a graduate course), and one graduate seminar per year on a topic pertaining to the candidate's expertise.

-• Earned Ph.D. in Music Theory or equivalent degree, such as a Ph.D. in Musicology with a theory concentration or a Ph.D. or D.M.A. in Music Studies with a theory concentration.
+• Earned Ph.D. in Music Theory or a Ph.D. in Musicology with a theory concentration.

 • Record of scholarly accomplishments: publications and presentations at conferences.